Contents

 Timber flooring is one of the most popular and attractive types of flooring.
 But, they are not good in fire resistance and damp resistance.

-In India, timber flooring is not used very much, as its price is much higher than other floorings, and is often not possible due to lack of fair quality wood.
+Although it is a good flooring option but cannot be used everywhere, as its price is much higher than other floorings, and is often not possible due to the lack of fair quality wood.

-This floor is to be best suited for the areas where the timber is easily available.
+The timber floor is to be best suited for areas where the timber is easily available.
 This is why in our country this floor is mostly used in hilly areas.

-They are also used for specific purpose made halls like dancing halls, auditoriums etc. This floor, as far as possible, should not be used for ground floors but if they have to be, a cover of an impervious material should be provided throughout the area of the buildings below the ground floor in order to prevent dampness.
+They are also used for specific purposes made halls like dancing halls, auditoriums, etc. This floor, as far as possible, should not be used for ground floors but if they have to be, a cover of an impervious material should be provided throughout the area of the buildings below the ground floor in order to prevent dampness.

 Read Also: Characteristics of a Good Timber